1974 All-Ireland Senior Football Championship final

-The 1974 All-Ireland Senior Football Championship Final was the 87th All-Ireland Final and the deciding match of the 1974 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1974 All-Ireland Senior Football Championship final was the 87th All-Ireland Final and the deciding match of the 1974 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider.

+Match

+Summary

-Galway led 1–4 to 0–5 at half-time with a Michael Rooney goal.
+Galway led 1–4 to 0–5 at half-time, with a Michael Rooney goal.
 Paddy Cullen saved a penalty kick (placed 17th in RTÉ's 2005 series Top 20 GAA Moments) and Kevin Heffernan's Dublin staged a comeback to win by five points.
 The penalty save (Liam Sammon took it) occurred at the Canal End of Croke Park.

-It was Galway's second consecutive All-Ireland football final; they lost to Cork in 1973.
+It was Galway's second consecutive appearance in an All-Ireland SFC final; they lost to Cork in 1973.

 Paddy Devlin, who had previously taken charge of the 1972 replay, was the last Tyrone man to referee an All-Ireland SFC final until Sean Hurson took charge of the 2022 final.